 Despite the fact that global poverty in the world has decreased, the UN warns of an increase in world hunger.
 The reason is that climate change is affecting agriculture, which can produce less food.
 And there are no ambitions to deal with it, according to several global reports.

 July 6, 2019, News

 One of the global goals for sustainable development is to eradicate world hunger.
 But how will it become a reality?
 Listen to our interview with Anne Poulsen on the UN's food program WFP.

 May 16, 2019, Interview

 In 2015 the international community represented by the 193 Member States of the UN adopted the 17 Global Goals for Sustainable Development in order to improve our lives by 2030.
 Goal 2 - Zero Hunger - pledges to end hunger, achieve food security, improve nutrition, and promote sustainable agriculture.
 This goal is the priority of […]

 May 15, 2019, English, FUF pods, Magazine

 Benta Muga in Kenya uses agroforestry on his farm and plants crops together with trees.
 Photo: Amunga Eschuchi, Vi-skogen

-Of: Anders Malmer, Christina Schaffer, Kristina Mastroianni, Linda Andersson, Madeleine Fogde, Maria Ölund, Maria Schultz and Mattias Goldmann
+Of: Anders Malmer, Christina Schaffer, Christina Mastroianni, Linda Andersson, Madeleine Fogde, Maria Olund, Mary Schultz and Matthias Goldmann

 It is not sustainable to solve the need for more food and feed with continued deforestation or overuse of agricultural land.
 Instead, we need to invest in production that reduces emissions, increases biodiversity and provides food for people.
 Part of the solution is about trees, write researchers and organizations within the Agroforestry Network.